anandreddysripathi/AngularJS-NodeJS-at-Berkadia/assignments/week7-NodeJS/Readme.md

-## this is a ruby program to calculate number of even and odd numbers in the array
+## This is a ruby program to calculate number of even and odd numbers in the array

 ## Dockerfile
 ```bash